olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 **Branching on a read**

-The following example branches on reads and writes when it creates a new folder.
+The following example considers a more complex situation than just "stop on null read in a read chain", where it branches on reads and writes when creating a new folder.

 In pseudo-code: